Jonathan Drury, founder.

-By facilitating Dialogue for as many key people as possible, both living and working in the world of autism, we wish to bridge gaps in the world-view of autism, (including the research to practice gap and between the concepts of medical and social models of disability), work towards a deeper understanding and more unified consensus and improve quality of life for autistic people.
-If you would like to find out more, please send a message using the contact form.
-Your name and email will also be added to a private list so we can keep you updated, if you prefer us not to retain your email, please say so.
+By facilitating Dialogue for as many people as possible, both living and working in the worlds of autism, our aim is to help bridge gaps in the world-view of autism, (including the research to practice gap and between the concepts of medical and social models of disability), work towards a deeper understanding and more unified consensus and ultimately help improve quality of life for autistic people.